When it comes to money, there are things you just can’t control. So, why not control the things that you can — like how much money goes into savings?

 When opportunity knocks

 When life changes, expenses change too.
-Sometimes it’s a big change, like welcoming a new baby, and sometimes it’s smaller, like trading in a sedan for an SUV.
-Other times, instead of money going out the door, we recoup it.
+Sometimes it’s a big change, like welcoming a new baby, and sometimes it’s smaller, like trading in a small sedan for an SUV.
+Other times, instead of spending more on something, we get a little in return.
 And aren’t those the best times?

 Make a list with two columns labeled “soon” and “later.”
 Under each column, list the things you regularly pay for that will be going away.
 With kids that could include: